-- 1. Determine if patient is using VSP Medicaid or an Essilor Grant for exam and/or glasses order. - 2.
+- 1. Determine if patient is using VSP Medicaid, VSP voucher, or an Essilor Grant for exam and/or glasses. - 2.
 If glasses are to be made through VSP Medicaid: - a.
-Use the PIA website to place spectacle orders. - b.
+Use the PIA website to place the spectacle order. - b.
 Use the Eyefinity website to bill for exam and/or frame and lenses. - c.
-Use the NextGen program to record the date, authorization number, and what was billed under "Notes" section. - d.
-In the SCCO soft program, record date order was sent and order number. - e.
-When orders arrive from lab, record receiving date in Kid's Day Spreadsheet. - 3.
+Use the Compulink to record the authorization number, and what was billed. - d.
+When orders arrive from lab, record the receiving date in Children's Vision Day spreadsheet. - 3.
 If glasses are to be made through an Essilor Grant: - a.
-Use the VisionWeb website to place spectacle orders. - b.
-In the SCCO soft program, record date order was sent and order number. - c.
-Depending on the school district the patient is from send glasses to the according lab. - d.
-When orders arrive from lab, record receiving date in Kid's Day Spreadsheet.
+Use the VisionWeb website to place spectacle orders.